 I mean, presuming of course that this “task” of ours requires rudimentary skills or even something slightly more complex, but out of the scope of creativity.

 Creativity, on the other hand, or any creative job for that matter, requires a different tune to be whistled.

 Now here lays the interesting phenomenon – creative output is not only labeled differently from productive output, but perceived entirely different as well.

-The answer being in the negative, suggests that we are creative only within a limited time frame.
-It says that we are restrained by pressure of an idea escaping, hence playing it safe, and pray for having the type of smarts that keep us up at night in hope for one to emerge.
+The answer being in the negative, suggests that we have only a limited capacity for being creative.
+It says that we are restrained by pressure of an idea escaping, hence playing it safe, and pray for having the type of smarts that keep us up at night in hope for one to come up.

 We are, in fact, creative at a number of levels – the way we handle even the simplest of daily routines, the way we interact with one another.
 It’s all creativity.
 Maybe not by definition, but still…

 What freaks me out though is the fact that whenever creativity is asked from me as in order to come up with it, there is this partial block.
 Time restriction and deadlines are usually the trigger for this anxiety and creative suffocation, but on a wider scope I recognize a different, more sociological factor.

 We are used to consume creativity, maybe even recognize it and give it some credit here and there, but not to be the medium responsible for it to happen and flow freely.

 My point being – we are accustomed to consumerism, digesting everything around us, but never in the habit (probably need would be more appropriate here) to actually produce something.